Team2068/FRC-Resources/README.md

 - [Onboarding Programmers](https://github.com/Team997Coders/TrainingResources) links to a [presentation](https://gitpitch.com/Team997Coders/BootCamp/master?grs=github&t=sky) that Team 997 uses to onboard their coders.
 They use gradle and [VS Code](https://code.visualstudio.com/) as their development platform of choice.
 - [FRC Team 3255's Java Tutorial](https://github.com/FRCTeam3255/FRC-Java-Tutorial) links to a presentation explaining how to code FRC solutions in Java using VS Code.

+## Branding

+[FRC Team 1538's Brand Standards](http://www.team1538.com/downloads/2015BrandStandards.pdf) is a huge resource on brand and design.
+It covers:

+- Typography
+- Logos
+- Colors
+- Dress Codes
+- Design of print assets

 ## Resources of Resources

+- [Penultimate Manual](https://github.com/MC42/FRCPenultimateManual) "This manual intends to cover some of the more fine points of FRC, that may not be apparent to the casual viewer, first time student or mentor.
+Document worked on by Teams 1257, 2791, 1228, 4263, 612, 4150, and 5940 as well as members of the FRC Discord Server."
 - [awesome frc](https://github.com/andrewda/awesome-frc) is a list in the "[awesome](https://github.com/sindresorhus/awesome)" style for FRC.
 - [frc.link](http://frc.link/) is a mnemonic shortener to help you get to e.g. a team's profile page on the official FRC website by a direct, logical link (http://frc.link/t/2068) instead of navigating through a ton of menus.